ss22219/.Net-MVC-Blog/README.md

 Blog
 ====

-This solution is develop on Visul Studio 2012
+This solution is develop on Visual Studio 2012

 Install